malloydata/malloydata.github.io/src/documentation/malloy_sql/index.md

 SELECT airport_count from %{ mysource -> airports }%;
 ```

+It is also possible to define connections in SQL using `--connection:{my_connection}`.
+This is useful when writing `.malloynb` files, as notebooks cannot obtain data from delimiter lines.

 MalloySQL can contain multi (`/*...*/`) and single-line (`//` or `--`) comments.

 Running a specific SQL statement in a Malloy file (by, for example, clicking the "Run" codelens in the VSCode extension) will execute all preceeding Malloy statements, but only the selected SQL statement.